Badagaon: Transport

 The major bus terminal is main bus stand.
 Badagaon is well connected to other parts of the state through state highway.
 Bus service and private vehicles are easily available from and to Jhansi, Sagar, Bhopal, Gwalior, Indore, Jabalpur, Lalitpur and Tikamgarh.
 The nearest railway stations are Sagar, Jhansi, Lalitpur and Tikamgarh.
 The nearest railway station is 28 km away in district Tikamgarh.
 Sagar in M.P. and Jhansi in U.P. are also the railway station at a distance of about 100 km each.
 Bus service and private vehicles are easily available from Jhansi, Sagar and Tikamgarh.
 This Tirth Kshetra is located on the main route of Tikamgarh - Sagar and Tikamgarh - Jabalpur.

 Main festivals

-All national festivals like Holi, Hanumaan Jayanti, Baisakhi, Raksha Bandhan, Navratri, Dussehra, Ganeshotsav, Diwali, Ramzan, Eid are celebrated.
+All national festivals like Holi, Hanumaan Jayanti, Baisakhi, Raksha Bandhan, Navratri, Dussehra, makar sankranti, Ganeshotsav, Diwali, Ramzan, Eid are celebrated.

 Apart from all these festivals the Jain Community also celebrate the 10 days Paryushan Parv.